3liz/lizmap-documentation/source/admin_guide/administration/presentation.rst

 .. warning:: It is imperative to change your password.
 Use a complex password that mixes numbers, letters and punctuation.

-Reminder on Lizmap Web CLient repositories
+Reminder on Lizmap Web Client repositories
 ===============================================================

 Lizmap Web Client can use QGIS maps stored in different folders on the server.